iseethattown/steam-page-tools/README.md

 Firefox 140 or later is required so Firefox can display its built-in consent UI for the data categories declared by the extension.

-## Safety model

-Account-changing actions use Steam's existing signed-in session and are sent only after a user starts the corresponding operation.

-- Community requests are restricted to `https://steamcommunity.com`.
-- Store requests are restricted to `https://store.steampowered.com`.
-- SteamSets links open only after a user activates them, use `noopener noreferrer`, and do not load remote code or assets into Steam pages.
-- Constructed profile, game-card, redirect, and mutation URLs are rejected if they leave the expected Steam origin.
-- Crafting uses confirmation, request pacing, rate-limit handling, fresh-state reconciliation, batch limits, and a short-lived cross-tab lock.
-- Friends-page commenting uses an explicit recipient selector, confirmation, five-second pacing, disabled-profile skips, 20-second failure recovery, bounded cooldown retries, a stop control, and a short-lived cross-tab lock.
-- Failed or rate-limited Store items remain selected when possible so they can be reviewed or retried.

-These safeguards reduce accidental or duplicate operations, but users should still review every destructive confirmation carefully.

 ## Privacy

 Steam Page Tools has: